learnbyexample/scripting_course/README.md

 * Please open an issue for typos/bugs/suggestions/etc
     * Even for pull requests, open an issue for discussion before submitting PRs
 * Share the repo with friends/colleagues, on social media, etc to help reach other learners
-* In case you need to reach me, mail me at `echo 'bGVhcm5ieWV4YW1wbGUubmV0QGdtYWlsLmNvbQo=' | base64 --decode` or send a DM via [twitter](https://twitter.com/learn_byexample)
+* In case you need to reach me, mail me at `echo 'bGVhcm5ieWV4YW1wbGUubmV0QGdtYWlsLmNvbQo=' | base64 --decode` or ping me on [twitter](https://twitter.com/learn_byexample)

 <br>